-Medical scientists have concluded that people exposed to benzene for a long period of time can develop bone marrow cancers, including acute myelogenous leukemia.
-In addition, a recent analysis of scientific literature found an association between exposure to occupational benzene and kidney cancer.25 Studies in animals show that rats and mice exposed to benzene develop tumors at many sites in their body, and like humans, can develop leukemia.
+Medical scientists have concluded that people exposed to benzene for a long period of time can develop bone marrow cancers, including acute myelogenous leukemia as a result of the exposure.
+Studies in animals show that rats and mice exposed to benzene develop tumors at many sites in their body, and like humans, can develop leukemia.
 The U.S. DHHS and EPA consider benzene as a known human carcinogen and IARC has classified benzene as carcinogenic to humans.

 Breathing in benzene for a long period of time can affect blood cells and bone marrow.
 Reduced numbers of red blood cells and white blood cells have been seen in workers exposed to benzene.
 This can lead to anemia and reduce the ability to fight off diseases and infections.
-These changes
+These changes were also seen in animals after breathing in benzene and after eating benzene for a long period of time.